 Although a bankruptcy judge will consider these requirements, the decision about whether an informal proof of claim will be allowed is ultimately within the discretion of the bankruptcy judge.

 The court usually accepts the proof of claim and its stated amount unless the debtor, trustee, or another interested party objects.

 Some of the most common reasons that someone might object to a claim include:

-In order to object to a creditor's claim, the party objecting must file a written objection with the bankruptcy court and serve a copy and any notice of hearing on the creditor, the debtor, and trustee at least 30 days before a scheduled hearing.
+In order to object to a creditor's claim, the party objecting must file a written objection with the bankruptcy court and serve a copy and the notice of hearing on the creditor, the debtor, and trustee at least 30 days before a scheduled hearing.

-Only a "party in interest” may object to a claim in a Chapter 7 bankruptcy case.
+Only a "party in interest" can object to a claim in a Chapter 7 bankruptcy case.
 A "party in interest" is a person or entity that has a financial stake in the outcome of the claim at issue.

-In most cases, a Chapter 7 debtor will not qualify as a party in interest for the purpose of objecting to a claim.
-However, the majority of bankruptcy courts have held that a Chapter 7 debtor can object to claims if he or she shows:
+Additionally, the majority of bankruptcy courts have held that a Chapter 7 debtor can object to claims if he or she shows: